m-allanson/blarp/README.md

 This is a browser extension that allows you to delete annoying popups from a page.

 It's cross-browser compatible with recent Firefox and Chrome-based browsers.
+Built using Manifest V3 browser extension APIs.

+> Note: This extension requires Chrome v121 or above, which is currently available as a canary release.
+Chrome v121 should reach general release before February 2024.

 ## Installation